hphelion/documentation/commercial/GA1/commercial.undercloud-admin-updates-and-extensions.md

 Perform the following steps to download the packages:

-1. On the HP Helion Horizon Undercloud dashboard, click  the **Admin** tab in the left panel.
+1. On the HP Helion Horizon undercloud dashboard, click  the **Admin** tab in the left panel.

 2. Click **Updates and Extensions** and then select **Updates and Extensions** to open the Updates and Extensions page.
 3. Click the **More** drop-down list and select **Download** next to the package that you want to download on your local system.
 A Confirm Download Update dialog box is displayed.